Sounie/springer-gocd-cloudfoundry-plugin/README.md

 ## Usage
-This plugin expects your application name within CloudFoundry to include an integer value as as suffix which represents the app version.
+This plugin expects your application name within CloudFoundry to include an integer value as a suffix which represents the app version.

 ## Setup
 There are two stages involved in making use of this Material: